5.1 LAW SCHOOL SERVICES

 (1) UCLawID: To prevent unauthorized access, use of the Law School computer labs are restricted to holders of UCLawID usernames and passwords.
 These are issued to each student during Orientation.
 Students need these credentials to log in to the computers in the labs, to access laser printers over the Law School network from laptops, and to access some services restricted to law students (job listings from Career Services, evaluation websites, etc.).
 You should sign off computers when you are done or you risk having other people’s print jobs charged to your account.

 (2) CNetID and password: These credentials are used to check email and authenticate to the wireless network, as well as to access many of the University’s online services.

 (4) LexisNexis ID and password: Students receive a LexisNexis access code from the librarians during research classes scheduled as part of the Bigelow curriculum.
 You will use the access code to log on to LexisNexis at http://www.lexisnexis.com/lawschool, register, and create your custom ID and password.

 - Westlaw password: You will receive your Westlaw password from the librarians during research classes scheduled as part of your Bigelow curriculum.
 You can create a custom Westlaw password when you first log on and register at http://lawschool.westlaw.com.
 Your original Westlaw password continues to work even after you create a custom password.

 A word about laptops: It is risky to configure software on a laptop computer to automatically remember passwords.
 If the laptop were stolen, the thief would have access to all of your accounts.

-What to do if your password is lost or compromised:
+What to do if a password is lost or compromised:

-- Computer lab password: The Lab Manager in 305B or the Help Desk staff in Room K002 can change your password to prevent unauthorized users from accessing your account and files.
+- UCLawID password: The Lab Manager in 305B or the Help Desk staff in Room K002 can change your password to prevent unauthorized users from accessing your account and files.
 For security reasons, they absolutely cannot give out passwords over the phone or by email.